2022 Utah astrophotography workshop

 Join us for a Utah astrophotography workshop in Arches & Canyonlands National Parks where we’ll capture our Milky Way over some of the most spectacular nightscapes in the Utah High Desert.
 We are running this tour during the best time of year to photograph the Milky Way in Arches and Canyonlands National Parks.

-During this Utah astrophotography workshop, we will focus specifically on shooting nightscapes and the Milky Way over the most photogenic formations and landscapes of Arches and Canyonlands National Parks.
-You’ll see everything from giant arches and Martian rock formations to enormous canyons and majestic landscapes.
+Private rooms available for a feeDuring this Utah astrophotography workshop, we will focus specifically on shooting nightscapes and the Milky Way over the most photogenic formations and landscapes of Arches and Canyonlands National Parks.
+You’ll see everything from giant arches and Martian rock formations to enormous canyons and majestic views.
 This is a high-desert area, located far and above other sources of light pollution, where we’ll enjoy ideal conditions for astrophotography.

-We will help you capture the best possible images during this Milky Way astrophotography expedition to Arches & Canyonlands.
+We will help you capture the best possible images during this Milky Way astrophotography tour to Arches & Canyonlands.
 You’ll learn the best techniques to shoot the Milky Way, from the basics to the most advanced techniques, and we will also do some post-processing sessions so you can bring your captured images to life.

 Our Utah astrophotography workshop itinerary is flexible, and it will be adjusted according to the weather conditions so you can make the most of this trip.

-(*From 2020, Arches & Canyonlands National Parks no longer allow the use of light painting or low-level-lighting for shooting at night.)
+(*From 2020, Arches & Canyonlands National Parks no longer allow the use of light painting or low-level-lighting for shooting at night).

-We will photograph some of the most impressive locations in the park, focusing especially on scouting and finding the best compositions for our night shoots.
-Shooting locations will include some iconic landmarks like Turret Arch, The Windows, and Balanced Rock.
+On the second day of our Utah astrophotography workshop, we will photograph some of the most impressive locations in the park, focusing especially on scouting and finding the best compositions for our night shoots.
+Shooting locations will include some iconic landmarks like Turret Arch, The Windows, Double Arch, and Garden of Eden.

 If you don’t want to take this hike, there is a plan B and one of our instructors will take you to a more accesible location to photograph the Milky Way in the park.